-If you are assigned to a job group with a lower final job salary as the result of the application of a new job grading system, you will be classified in the accompanying lower job salary which may lead to exceeding the maximum grade.
+If you are assigned to a job group with a lower final job salary as the result of the application of a new job grading system, you will be classified in the accompanying lower job salary with the result that your salary might exceed the grade maximum assigned to you.
 You will be given a) the guarantee that you will not lose out on individual job salary and b) a prospective guarantee of three increments from your previous, higher salary scale in as far as there was room to do so in that scale.

-6.17.2 Job downgrading as a result of performance
+6.18.2 Job downgrading as a result of performance